 Domaine Font de Michelle Chateauneuf du Pape, Rhone wine producer profile with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews and images.
 If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

-Domaine de Font Michelle History, Overview
+Domaine Font de Michelle History, Overview

 Domaine Font de Michelle has a long history in the Southern Rhone Valley.
 At least the current owners, the Gonnet family does.
 They have been living in the region since the 1500’s!
 However, the birth of Domaine Font de Michelle can be traced to 1880 with Jean Etienne Gonnet started a farm which included olive trees and 3 hectares devoted to grapes for wine.
 The estate took its name from a small, difficult to find spring, Fontaine de Michelle.

 However, it took until 1950 for Domaine Font de Michelle to become fully established as a winery.
 At the time, the Gonnet family were well known in the appellation.
 Etienne Gonnet was married to a member of the Brunier family, which own Vieux Telegraph.
 Etienne Gonnet also served as the mayor for over a decade.
+Today, Font de Michelle is managed by Guillaume Gonnet, who took over the estate from his father, Michel Gonnet.

 Domaine Font de Michelle took its name from a small spring located in the vineyards of the property.